 |Other course or journal work as approved by the concentration director|

 |IP-related courses taken at other law schools or in summer programs (with approval of the concentration director)||up to 5|

 2. Writing Requirement

 Students must write a substantial paper – or a series of shorter writings that together comprise the equivalent of a substantial paper – on a topic or topics related to intellectual property.
 (If a student writes a substantial paper, a student may use that paper to satisfy the Advanced Writing Requirement, provided that the paper meets the guidelines set forth in the Academic Regulations, section I.D.)
 The concentration director must approve the topic or topics for the written work used to satisfy this requirement.
 A paper written for a journal may qualify if the concentration director approves the topic and the paper as written.

 Students who achieve a GPA of 3.2 or better in the course work used for the concentration will receive the certificate for the concentration with honors.

-A student may designate any course or paper as not counting toward the concentration as long as it is not required for the concentration the concentration requirements are met with another course or paper.
+A student may designate any course or paper as not counting toward the concentration, so long as it is not required for the concentration, and the student meets the concentration requirements with another course or paper.

-The concentration director and the associate dean for academic affairs may waive any requirements for the concentration (other than the GPA requirement), if they both agree to do so.
+The concentration director and the associate dean for academic affairs may waive any requirements for the concentration (other than the GPA requirement for honors), if they both agree to do so.